-- Ensuring major development proposals (including sustainable settlements allocated within this District Plan) demonstrate how they will contribute to addressing identified local skills shortages and support local employment, skills development and training. - Encouraging high value employment development of appropriate land and premises to meet the needs of 21st century businesses which embody sustainable practices, support a circular economy and the achievement of Carbon Net Zero by 2050; - Supporting existing businesses, and allowing them room to expand; - Promoting inward investment opportunities, promotion and expansion of clusters or networks of knowledge and data driven, creative or high technology industries; and - Seeking the appropriate infrastructure to support business growth in particular advanced digital infrastructure including fibre.
+- Encouraging high quality development of appropriate land and premises to meet the needs of 21st century businesses; - Supporting existing businesses, and allowing them room to expand; - Encouraging inward investment, especially the location, promotion and expansion of clusters or networks of knowledge and data driven, creative or high technology industries: and - Seeking the appropriate infrastructure to support business growth in particular high speed broadband connections - Ensuring major development proposals (including Significant Sites allocated within this District Plan) demonstrate how they will contribute to addressing identified local skills shortages.
+Opportunities shall be taken to support local employment, skills development and training.